JohnW8111/Ongoing-AI-thoughts/January2024.md

 Ethical Considerations and Realism in AI: The interview touches on the importance of not deceiving users with AI, indicating a need for transparency when AI is used in customer interactions.
 Predictions and Expectations for AI's Future: The conversation shows differing views on the speed and extent of AI's future impact, with an acknowledgment that while AI has advanced rapidly, it might still face significant hurdles in completely transforming knowledge work.

-Latent Space https://youtube-transcription-johnw8111.replit.app The Origin and Future of RLHF: the secret ingredient for ChatGPT - with Nathan Lambert.
+4.Latent Space https://youtube-transcription-johnw8111.replit.app The Origin and Future of RLHF: the secret ingredient for ChatGPT - with Nathan Lambert.
 Great write up of this talk https://www.latent.space/p/rlhf-201

 podcast episode features Dr. Nathan Lambert, who has a background in robotics and model-based reinforcement learning (RHF).
 He has previously interned at FAIR and DeepMind, bootstrapped the RHF team at Hugging Face, and joined the Allen Institute as a research scientist​​.
 Lambert is known for his ultra-endurance sport activities like long-distance trail running and gravel biking​​.